 The tubular portion of the nephron consists of the proximal tubule, the loop of Henle and the distal tubule.
 Distal tubules and proximal tubules perform opposing functions.
 While the proximal tubule reabsorbs solutes into the blood supply, the distal tubule secretes waste solutes that will be excreted in urine.
 Glucose reabsorption takes place in the proximal tubule of the nephron, a tube leading out of Bowman's capsule.
 The cells that line the proximal tubule recapture valuable molecules, including glucose.
 The mechanism of reabsorption is different for different molecules and solutes.
 For glucose there are two processes involved: the process whereby glucose is reabsorbed across the apical membrane of the cell, meaning the membrane of the cell that faces out onto the proximal tubule, and then the mechanism whereby the glucose is shunted across the opposite membrane of the cell into the bloodstream.

 Sodium-Dependent Glucose Cotransporters

-Solutes dissolved in water naturally tend to diffuse from areas of high to low concentration, so the sodium ions want to flow back into the cell.
+Solutes dissolved in water naturally tend to diffuse from areas of high to low concentration, which causes the sodium ions to flow back into the cell.
 The cell takes advantage of this concentration gradient using a protein called the sodium dependent glucose cotransporter 2 (SGLT2), which couples the cross-membrane transport of a sodium ion to the transport of a glucose molecule.
 Essentially, the SGLT2 is a little like a glucose pump powered by the sodium ions trying to get back into the cell.